Metalnem/mijailovic.net/_drafts/edge.md

 uid: 05681280014840428595874b26b8ab4f9991495580
 ```

 Server will respond with *status* field initially set to -1.
-After that, Client sends the getDownloadUrl
+After that, client sends the getDownloadUrl
 repeatedly, until the server responds with *status* set to 1.
 I never established
 how it finally decides to let you in.